-All fields submitted on paper and electronic claims are edited to ensure HIPAA compliance before being processed.
+All fields submitted on paper and electronic claims will be edited to ensure HIPAA compliance before being processed.
 Compliant code sets include CPT and HCPCS procedure codes entered into all fields, including those fields that are "Not Required" or "Optional."